geseib/vpcintro/website/content/70-DeployTGW/70-Create TGW.md

 ## Create Transit Gateway

 We will use a Transit Gateway to route between the two VPCs.
-Lets creat the Trasnit Gateway now.
+Lets create the Transit Gateway now.

 ![TGW Console](/images/tgw-list.png)